-Figure 7 shows the labelled quantities from the target star, the neighborhood, and the "cluster members" reported by either Cantat-Gaudin et al. (2018) or Kharchenko et al. (2013).
-The top three subplots intentionally omit the labelled cluster members, in order to give the user their own by-eye assessment of whether they see clusters in the neighborhood, and whether the target star is within those clusters.
+Figure 7 shows the labeled quantities from the target star, the neighborhood, and the "cluster members" reported by Cantat-Gaudin et al. (2018), Kounkel & Covey (2019), or Kharchenko et al. (2013).
+The top three subplots intentionally omit the labelled cluster members, in order to give the user their own by-eye assessment of whether they see clusters in the neighborhood (as might happen if the membership labelling is incomplete), and whether the target star is within those clusters.
+The middle three subplots overplot cluster members from the reference noted in the legend.